elcajon-dev/repository-stable/adguard-tailscale/DOCS.md

 Create a secure network between your servers, computers, and cloud instances.
 Even when separated by firewalls or subnets, Tailscale just works.
 Tailscale manages firewall rules for you, and works from anywhere you are.

+AdGuard Home is a network-wide ad-and-tracker blocking DNS server with parental control (adult content blocking) capabilities.
+Its purpose is to let you control your entire network and all your devices, and it does not require using a client-side program.

+This add-on combines both functionalities and allows you to set up AdGuard with your Tailscale internal IP.
+This allows you to block traffic without forwarding your subnets with Tailscale.

 ## Prerequisites